 Thomas Jefferson University accepts Transfer Credit for college level courses previously taken and awarded grades of C or higher from other institutions of higher learning with accreditation recognized by Jefferson, in all modes of delivery.
-More details about transfer of credits can be found on the Undergraduate Policy site.
+More details about transfer of credits can be found in the TJU Graduate Policies and Procedures handbook.

-Tuition/fees
+Tuition/Fees